The runtime is the security boundary. The model is an implementation detail.

 Provider selection is enforced in code, not configuration — China-hosted endpoints (the model labs' native APIs) are excluded by design and cannot be selected at runtime.
 Failover between US providers is permitted; falling out of the US-only set is not.

-Every upstream call to OpenRouter is sent with data_collection: 'deny'.
-The request fails closed if any provider in the routing chain would retain the prompt or completion.
-This is a contractual guarantee at the API boundary, not a promise in marketing copy.
+Every upstream call leaves Dropstone with data collection disabled.
+If any provider in the routing chain would retain the prompt or the completion, the request fails closed rather than falling through to one that would.
+This is enforced at the API boundary on every call, not asserted in marketing copy.

-One narrow, opt-out exception applies to consumer accounts only.
-When the "Improve Dropstone" setting is on (default for Free, Pro, and Max; one click to turn off in settings), the CLI may send anonymous coding-outcome metadata used to train our routing and verification models: whether an edit was accepted, whether tests passed, the turn count, a coarse failure category, and the model and effort used.
+The first of those applies to consumer accounts only.
+When the "Improve Dropstone" setting is on (default for Free, Pro, and Max, and one click to turn off in settings), the CLI sends anonymous coding-outcome metadata used to train our routing and verification models.
+That means whether an edit was accepted, whether tests passed, the turn count, a coarse failure category, and the model and effort used.
 Never your code, prompts, diffs, completions, or tool arguments.
-The table that stores this has no column capable of holding content, so this is a structural guarantee, not a policy promise.
+The table that stores it has no column capable of holding content, so this is a structural guarantee rather than a policy promise.

 Separately, consumer accounts (Free, Pro, and Max) share "full coding sessions" on by default, the same posture the major labs use for consumer data.
-The session text — your task, the model's diffs, and test output — is used to post-train our open-weight model on real, test-verified work.
-It is text only: we never collect raw images.
+The session text, meaning your task, the model's diffs, and test output, is used to post-train our open-weight model on real, test-verified work.
+It is text only and we never collect raw images.
 You can turn this off at any time in dashboard settings to keep your sessions private, and stored samples are deletable on request.

 Commercial and enterprise accounts are excluded entirely.
 We never collect metadata or session content from them regardless of any toggle, and we never train on their data.
 The zero-retention guarantee above is unqualified for those buyers.

-The version suffix 1.6 encodes Year 1, Month 6 — June 2026.
-Each cycle re-evaluates the open-weight frontier on SWE-bench Pro and agentic tool-use benchmarks, vendor-reported and compared like-for-like, and pins the best fit to each tier.
+The version suffix 1.7 encodes Year 1, Month 7 — July 2026.
+Each cycle re-evaluates the open-weight frontier on independently measured capability and agentic tool-use benchmarks, compared like-for-like, and pins the best fit to each tier.

 The underlying model is an implementation detail.
 The brand is the stable interface.
 When a better model emerges, the brand follows.